yrsdi/yrsdi.github.io/_posts/2016-11-24-Fix-Default-4000-Port-Busy-Phoenix.markdown

 ```

-If you want that port still used with that process, you need to run with another port
+Use another port

 ```
-$ PORT=4004 mix phoenix.server
+$ PORT=4001 mix phoenix.server

 ```

-or delete it
+or release it

 ```